Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 SYSKM administrative privilege to a user, ensure that you create a password file for it so that the user can connect to the database as

 SYSKM using a password.
 This enables the user to perform actions such as querying the

 To configure TDE column or tablespace encryption, you do not need the

 ADMINISTER KEY MANAGEMENT privileges.
-You must have the following additional privileges to create TDE policies on tables and tablespaces:
+You must have the following additional privileges to encrypt table columns and tablespaces:

 Types and Components of Transparent Data Encryption

 Transparent Data Encryption can be applied to individual columns or entire tablespaces.

 You can encrypt sensitive data at the column level or the tablespace level.

 At the column level, you can encrypt data using selected table columns.
 TDE tablespace encryption enables you to encrypt all of the data that is stored in a tablespace.

 Both TDE column encryption and TDE tablespace encryption use a two-tiered key-based architecture.
 Unauthorized users, such as intruders who are attempting security attacks, cannot read the data from storage and back up media unless they have the TDE master encryption key to decrypt it.